dreth/dreth.github.io/blog/evaluate_crypto_projects/article.md

 ![](assets/ValidatorCountPOS.png)
 <figcaption><a href="https://stakers.info/" class="imageSource">(Image source)</a></figcaption>

 **Note:** this validator count is for Ethereum on proof of stake, however, after *the merge*<a onclick="captureSection('#ethereum-as-the-leading-blockchain')" href="#glossary"><sup>[8]</sup></a> somewhere around Q2 2022 this will be the effective validator count for Ethereum.
+Currently, proof of work Ethereum has anywhere between 3 and 7 thousand nodes and a hashrate of ~1040 Terahashes of computing power at the time of writing.

 #### Ethereum 'killers'

 ![](assets/ETHKillers.png)
 <figcaption><a href="#image-sources" class="imageSource">(Image sources)</a></figcaption>

-Since Ethereum became the leading platform to develop smart contracts in, and since it remains the leading platform for it, several other projects have spawned to attempt to solve its main problem: high transaction fees.
+Since Ethereum became the leading platform to develop smart contracts for, and since it remains the leading platform for it, several other projects have spawned to attempt to solve its biggest issue in terms of usability: high transaction fees.

 High transaction fees are obviously a major problem.
 These occur when the blockchain is experiencing high activity from users, and due to this extreme demand of block space on Ethereum, blocks can fill up quite quickly.
 This causes fees required to pay for a transaction to increase significantly in order to be fit in blocks, as miners automatically mine the highest-paying transactions.

-The scalability issue makes transacting on Ethereum potentially prohibitively expensive.
+The scalability issue makes transacting on Ethereum prohibitively expensive at times.
 As a result, users looking for investment opportunities, high yields or just experimenting with applications have flocked to projects that promise 'cheap transactions'.

 These new 'Ethereum killers' not only have attracted users looking to transact on the cheap, but also large venture capital firms looking to invest in them early on in order to profit as much as possible from any potential growth of these platforms.
 Since no platform has managed to 'kill' Ethereum, I will refer to these as *Alt-L1*<a onclick="captureSection('#ethereum-killers')" href="#glossary"><sup>[9]</sup></a> blockchains or Alternative L1 blockchains.

 #### The issue with Alt-L1s

-These new platforms have low transaction fees, however, they give up some other features Ethereum has either partially or completely, which poses other risks:
+These new platforms have low transaction fees, nevertheless, they're lacking some other important features and characteristics of Ethereum either partially or completely, which poses other risks:

 ![](assets/BSCValidators.png)
 <figcaption>This amount of validators should be an immediate red flag in terms of sustainability and security of a chain</figcaption>

 - <span class="lc">**Lack of decentralization**</span>: Chains like Binance Smart Chain or BSC essentially copy-pasted Ethereum and increased the block size and block speed.
 This has several effects on validator hardware requirements.
 Blockchains are a distributed network, therefore a copy of the entire blockchain is kept on validators.
-If block size and block speed are too lenient, the storage and hardware requirements to validate the entire chain become unsustainably and prohibitively expensive for individuals to become a validator in order to earn validator rewards for securing the chain.
-This has created a highly centralized network, akin to a simple database.
-Validators have [not liked this](https://github.com/bnb-chain/bsc/issues/553#issue-1055158659).
+If block size and block speed are too lenient, the storage and hardware requirements to validate the entire chain become unsustainably and prohibitively expensive for individuals to become a validator in order to earn rewards for securing the chain.
+This has created a highly centralized network, akin to a simple SQL database of transactions.
+BNB network participants have [not liked this](https://github.com/bnb-chain/bsc/issues/553#issue-1055158659).

   + Something possibly similar occurs with other chains, but perhaps not as extreme as with BSC.
 Chains like Fantom only have 50 validators, while other chains like Solana have a bit over a thousand, but the majority are owned by very few extremely wealthy individuals that backed the project early on.

   + This does not necessarily mean your money is **not safe**, but it is **less safe** than on Ethereum, as it is ridiculously expensive to attack Ethereum as opposed to any of these other, less robust blockchains.

   + If a chain like these does not have plans to decentralize in the future, you should NOT hold assets on it for an extended period of time.

+  + Blockchains are **made for decentralization**, if a project does not need to be decentralized, it does not need a blockchain!

 ![](assets/SolanaOutage.png)
-<figcaption>Would you trust a chain that has experienced several outages with your life savings?<br><a class="imageSource" href="https://nitter.net/SolanaStatus/status/1437856638279487493">(source tweet)</a></figcaption>
+<figcaption>Would you trust a chain that has experienced several outages with a significant amount of money?<br><a class="imageSource" href="https://nitter.net/SolanaStatus/status/1437856638279487493">(source tweet)</a></figcaption>

 - <span class="lc">**Lack of permanent uptime**</span>: In the financial world, if we are involved in the process of performing a trade or there's assets that we may want to buy/sell at some point, we **have** to have the ability to buy or sell them whenever we want.
 If the environment or platform in which we trade goes down and we are unable to transact, then we will be caught in positions without the ability to do anything.
-Part of the purpose of a blockchain is to remain up **all the time**, down time is **not acceptable** for blockchains.
+Part of the purpose of a blockchain is to remain up **all the time**, downtime is **not acceptable** for blockchains.

   + Solana (for example) [already has had several incidents causing extensive downtime](https://fortune.com/2022/01/25/solana-founder-anatoly-yakovenko-crypto-crash-blockchain-instability/) where users are trapped without being able to move their money or execute any trades for extended periods of time.
 Either caused by a validator client bug, by excessive spam on the blockchain or any other reason.
-Having been down several times is clearly a big risk to users.
+Downtime is a big risk to users.

 ![](assets/AssLoverToken.png)
 <figcaption><i>Some tokens have really family friendly names</i><br><a class="imageSource" href="https://bscscan.com/tokenholdings?a=0x0e09fabb73bd3ade0a17ecc321fd13a19e81ce82&ps=25&sort=total_price_usd&order=desc&p=48">(source address)</a></figcaption>

 - <span class="lc">**Lack of spam mitigation**</span>: If transactions are extremely cheap to execute, it's easy to congest the network, easily create fraudulent spam tokens and cheaply deploy anything, from just spam to scams.
 This *doesn't mean* that it's OK for these actions to be extremely expensive like they are on Ethereum, but as a side effect of them being expensive and block space filling relatively quickly pushing fees up if spamming the chain is attempted discourages potential attackers, as the costs would be high and the impact likely very small.

   + Given how cheap it is to create and distribute spam tokens on Binance Smart Chain, [users quickly had their wallets stuffed with garbage tokens](https://nitter.net/peckshield/status/1430096380945702914) whose contracts at times even hide token approvals or straight up steal funds from users wallets when interacting with them.
-If for instance block size was smaller, the cost of doing this would rise significantly.
+If for instance block size was smaller and block speed lower, the cost of doing this would rise significantly.

 ![](assets/InitialTokenDistributions.png)

 - <span class="lc">**Very skewed native token distributions**</span>: As with any project, investors and developers get a portion of the native token supply.
 Investors purchase it and developers get it as long-term reward for their work.
 Most current of the current hottest Ethereum 'killers' like Avalanche, Solana or Near have a lot of investors backing them.
 Investors typically look for return-on-investment, they're putting money there with the exact same purpose as you, except they're buying the tokens for MUCH cheaper than you and they did so MUCH earlier than you did, so you should expect them to eventually start taking profits.
 The larger the portion for the insiders, if demand doesn't increase proportionally, investors will eventually realize their gains, and this will most certainly push the price down.

   + A project called Olyseum, backed by large football celebrities like Andrés Iniesta had an investor token unlock event on March 31st 2021.
 The investor(s) whose portion came out of its vesting period decided to sell their stake causing the price to plummet from 0.82 USD to 0.07 USD, an over 92% drop in price over a span of under 1 hour.
 This caused massive panic among early community investors who expected the price to go up because they were 'early' right?
-The token now trades for 0.003 USD. *This is not an Alt-L1 project* but it's an illustrative example of what a large investor selling a significant portion of their stake can do to the price of an asset given how illiquid some market pairs can be.
+The token now trades for 0.003 USD. *This is not an Alt-L1 project* but it's an illustrative example of what a large investor selling a significant portion of their stake in a short period of time can do to the price of an asset given how illiquid some market pairs can be.
 Here's an image of what happened to it:

 ![](assets/OLYLinear.png)
 <figcaption><i>Yikes.</i><br><a class="imageSource" href="https://www.coingecko.com/en/coins/olyseum">(source chart)</a></figcaption>